shullmb/dungeon-crawler/README.md

 ## Shadow Imp on the hunt

-It was now friday afternoon, I had worked out the bugs in timing of the battle and everything seemed to be working acceptably.
+It was now Friday afternoon, I had worked out the bugs in timing of the battle and everything seemed to be working acceptably.

 So  I started working on some of my stretch goals.
 I liked the idea of having a crawler that tracks the position of the player and slowly stalks closer.